 Who is this article for

-Supported on the Figma Organization plan.
+Supported on the Organization and Enterprise plan.

 This article gives you an overview of everything you need to know to get started as a member of an organization.
-Perfect for folks who are used to Professional teams, or are completely new to Figma.
+Learn how to access teams, files, and shared resources in Figma.

 There are a few ways to join an organization:

-Log in to the organization
+Log in to organization